 Consistent with federal regulations pertaining to federal financial aid eligibility, the District must authenticate or verify that the student who registers in a distance education courses is the same student who participates in and completes the course or program and receives the academic credit.
 The District will provide to each student at the time of registration, a statement of the process in place to protect student privacy.

 The District shall utilize secure credentialing/login and password to authenticate or verify the student’s identity.
+In addition, proctored examinations will be utilized, as applicable.

 II.
 COURSE APPROVAL